recoveryhub/recoveryhub.github.io/Edition1/chapter1_markdown.md

 ## Notes

-[^1]: The Commune, figured most prominently for Marx by the Paris commune (March 18-May 28 1871), represented a society liberated from capitalism and led by the proletariat. [need to add more here about the Commune as an intermediate state between capitalism and  Communism; Marx describe the time in as a “dictatorship of the proletariat”  necessary as a stepping stone from private to collective ownership of the means of production.]
+[^1]: 1: The Commune, figured most prominently for Marx by the Paris commune (March 18-May 28 1871), represented a  society liberated from capitalism and led by the proletariat.

+    [need to add more here about the Commune as an intermediate state between capitalism and  Communism; Marx describe the time in as a “dictatorship of the proletariat”  necessary as a stepping stone from private to collective ownership of the means of production.]

-[^2]: in the German folktale-Romance Undine, by Friedrich de la Motte Fouqué (1811), the knight (Ritter is German for “knight”) Huldbrand encounters the water-sprite Undine in  the Enchanted Forest, falls in love with her, and marries her, under the  condition that she be permitted to return to her mermaid shape on Saturdays.
+[^2]: 2: In the German folktale-Romance Undine, by Friedrich de la Motte Fouqué (1811), the knight (Ritter is German for “knight”) Huldbrand encounters the water-sprite Undine in  the Enchanted Forest, falls in love with her, and marries her, under the  condition that she be permitted to return to her mermaid shape on Saturdays.
 The  novella was widely translated during the 19th century and adapted for the ballet and the opera.

-[^3]: Colors associated with the  tribe of Levi.
+[^3]: 3: Colors associated with the  tribe of Levi.

-[^4]: Plattdeutsch, or Low  German, was the predominant form of German spoken in the northern regions and  the language associated with trade and commerce.
+[^4]: 4: Plattdeutsch, or Low  German, was the predominant form of German spoken in the northern regions and  the language associated with trade and commerce.
 High German, associated with  the southern regions, became the predominant dialect spoken by educated  Germans.

-[^5]: Diminutive of Karl.
+[^5]: 5: Diminutive of Karl.

-[^6]: “You heavenly dear!”
+[^6]: 6: “You heavenly dear!”
 (Low  German [CHECK TRANSLATION]).

-[^7]: “Ah, Lord God!”
+[^7]: 7: “Ah, Lord God!”
 (German).

-[^8]: Diminutive of Anna.
+[^8]: 8: Diminutive of Anna.

-[^9]: Little mother  (German).
+[^9]: 9: Little mother  (German).

-[^10]: Darling  (German).
+[^10]: 10: Darling  (German).

-[^11]: Fundamentally, basically (French).
+[^11]: 11: Fundamentally, basically (French).

-[^12]: Men (German).
+[^12]: 12: Men (German).

-[^13]: Guests (French).
+[^13]: 13: Guests (French).

-[^15]: Vanity of vanities (Latin).
+[^14]: 14: Vanity of vanities (Latin).

-[^16]: Term used to denote a  belief in logic and a reason as the basis of truth; frequently indicating  secularism, atheism, or agnosticism.
+[^15]: 15: Term used to denote a  belief in logic and a reason as the basis of truth; frequently indicating  secularism, atheism, or agnosticism.

-[^17]: Dancing girls (German).
+[^16]: 16: Dancing girls (German).

-[^18]: The Wild Huntsman, also  known as Wod or Wodan, leader of the army of the underworld, was documented in  Jacob Grimm’s Deutsche Mythologie (German Mythology, 1835) and is also depicted  in Felicia Hemans’s “The Wild Huntsman” (1823).
+[^17]: 17: The Wild Huntsman, also  known as Wod or Wodan, leader of the army of the underworld, was documented in  Jacob Grimm’s Deutsche Mythologie (German Mythology, 1835) and is also depicted  in Felicia Hemans’s “The Wild Huntsman” (1823).

-[^19]: Isn’t that so?
+[^18]: 18: Isn’t that so?
 (German).